Cristina (Crista) Videira Lopes

 You can check my academic achievements over on that other page.
 One thing my professor-self doesn't expose is my passion for actually producing software systems that work and that are used by lots of people.
 As an academic I confess I almost feel the need to hide the fact that I like building software things that people use...
 That fact isn't hidden here.

 I am one of the co-inventors of Aspect-Oriented Programming, and one of the original designers of the AspectJ programming language.
 More recently, I'm a core developer, and one of the main architects, of OpenSimulator, a platform for massive online 3D virtual environments.
 I'm the person behind the screen name "Diva Canto" in the OpenSimulator community.
-My contributions to that project can be seen in ohloh, screen name "Diva".
-(As proud of being Kudos 8 as I am proud of being Erdos number 3)
+(As proud of being Kudos 9 as I am proud of being Erdos number 3)

 Most of my projects are hosted in Github, although some are private and others are hosted at UCI.